Antiochia ad Cragum

 Some scholars claim an identity of Antiochia ad Cragum with the city Cragus (Kragos), or although it lies more than 100 km away, with Sidyma, which some scholars assert was the Lycian Cragus (Kragos).

-Ruins of the city remain, and include fortifications, baths, chapels, the Roman necropolis, a wine press, and the largest Roman mosaic found in Turkey.
+Ruins of the city remain, and include fortifications, baths, chapels, the Roman necropolis, a wine press, and some roman mosaics found.

 In 2018, latrine mosaics with dirty jokes about Narcissus and Ganymede were discovered in Antiochia ad Cragum, and in 2019, a large pool mosaic was discovered near the city.

 Bishopric

 In Byzantine times, Antiochia Parva was the seat of an episcopal see of the Roman province of Isauria in the Diocese of the East.
 It was part of the Patriarchate of Antioch and was suffragan of the Archbishopric of Seleucia.

 The five known ancient bishops of this diocese were: